 - Click on the ‘Filter’ button …

-Tip #6: To list only posts that include particular tags, click on the tag from the ‘Tags’ column …
+Tip #6: To filter posts by tags, click on the tag from the ‘Tags’ column …

-Only posts that include the tag will display in the Posts table …
+Only posts filed with that tag will display in the Posts table …

-Tip #7: The Table of Posts generally displays posts in reverse chronological order …
+Tip #7: By default, posts are normally ordered in the Table of Posts in reverse chronological order …

 (The Table of Posts generally lists posts in reverse chronological order)

-To see all posts listed alphabetically, click the little black triangle next to the ‘Title’ column header …
+To display all posts alphabetically, click the triangle next to the ‘Title’ column header …

 (Posts can be sorted in alphabetical order)

-You can also organize posts by comments and date …
+You can also reorder posts by comments and date …

-Tip #8: If you are using a plugin like Jetpack (e.g. to automate your content distribution and increase traffic), you can also create shortlinks for your posts.
+Tip #8: If you are using a plugin like Jetpack to extend the functionality of your WordPress site (e.g. to automate your content distribution and increase traffic), you can also create short URLs for your posts.

 Shortlinks are a useful feature to have if you do a lot of posting on social media, send out promotions via SMS, or use applications where short and concise posts are necessary.

-As stated in the official Jetpack site …
+As stated in the official Jetpack website …

 Shortlinks are a quick way to get short and simple links to your posts and pages.
 They use the wp.me domain so you can have more space to write on social media sites.